awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-create-helpdesk.md

 # Tutorial 3: Create an IT help desk<a name="tutorial1-create-helpdesk"></a>

 This tutorial shows you how to create an IT Help Desk\.
 It shows how to create an Amazon Lex bot that finds out why the customer is calling\.
-You next create a contact flow to use the customer's input to route them to the right queue\.
+You next create a flow to use the customer's input to route them to the right queue\.

 **Prerequisite**